 When you are in Fountain, you'll notice that it is more blue-collar than most other communities in America.
 43.56% of Fountain’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Fountain is a town of construction workers and builders, service providers, and managers.
 There are especially a lot of people living in Fountain who work in food service (13.96%), management occupations (13.33%), and office and administrative support (6.58%).

-Fountain is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Fountain does not have a public transit system used by locals to get to and from work.

 The population of Fountain has a very low overall level of education: only 8.30% of people over 25 hold a 4-year college degree or higher.